sanmai/pipeline/README.md

 # Known caveats

-- Since all callback are lazily evaluated as more data coming in and out, make sure you consume the results.
+- Since all callback are lazily evaluated as more data coming in and out, make sure you consume the results with a plain `foreach` or use a `reduce()`.

         foreach ($pipeline as $result) {
             // Processing happens only if you consume the results.
             // Want to stop early after few results?
 Not a problem here!
         }

   Nothing will happen unless you use the results.
-That's the point of having lazy evaluation.
+That's the point of lazy evaluation after all!

-- Keys for yielded values are not being kept.
-This may change in the future, but that is for now.
+- Keys for yielded values are not being kept to let you use `iterator_to_array()` on a pipeline [without any second thoughts](http://php.net/manual/en/language.generators.syntax.php#control-structures.yield.from).

 - The resulting pipeline is an iterator and by default is not rewindable.